Downwithmydaemons/Gravedigger/README.md

 ---
 ## Install

-1. To Install Netexec, ffuf and enum4linux-ng simply run the install script `sh install.sh`
+1. To Install Netexec, ffuf and enum4linux-ng simply run the install script `sh install.sh`.

-2. For Rustscan you will need to download and install the binary from [here](https://github.com/RustScan/RustScan/releases) and change the name to "rustscan_binary" `sudo mv /usr/bin/rustscan /usr/bin/rustscan_binary`
+2. For Rustscan you will need to download and install the binary from [here](https://github.com/RustScan/RustScan/releases) and change the name to "rustscan_binary" `sudo mv /usr/bin/rustscan /usr/bin/rustscan_binary`.

-3. dig and seclist should be installed by default on kali
+3. Dig and Seclist should be installed by default on kali.

 ## Usage
 ```